Morning Tea: Swamp Rabbits VS Everblades

 WHAT ON TAP:

-The Bits travel to Norfolk in one week to face the 12-19-1-1 Admirals.
-Norfolk has won just two of the last 10 games.
-Due to issues at their home arena however, the Admirals have not played since January 16th.
-Alex Tonge is the leading scorer with 28 points in 28 games (14g, 14a).
-Beck Warm has been the primary netminder for the Admirals and holds a 6-9-01 record, his last win came on New Year's Day.
+The Bits will host Norfolk in one week to face the 13-19-1-1 Admirals.
+Norfolk has won just three of the last 10 games.
+Due to issues at their home arena however, the Admirals have played just once since January 16th, a 6-4 win over the Stingrays Friday night..
+Alex Tonge is the leading scorer with 29 points in 29 games (14g, 15a).
+Beck Warm has been the primary netminder for the Admirals and holds a 6-9-0-1 record, his last win came on New Year's Day.
+Dylan Wells made the start against South Carolina Friday night.
+Wells holds a 6-6 record in 15 games, 3.77 GAA and .895 SV%.

 • Discuss this story on the ECHL message board...